 Resflash requires an LBA-aware BIOS.
-CHS numbers have been bogus for 20 years, and I don't have the hardware for - or much interest in - supporting them.
+CHS numbers have been bogus for 25+ years, and I don't have the hardware for - or much interest in - supporting them.
 Make sure to set your Alix board to LBA mode.
-If you have a use case for a CHS-only device that needs supporting, I'd be interesting in hearing about it.

 build_resflash.shimage size matter if I'm only building .fs files for upgrades?

 Yes!
 Filesystem sizes are calculated from image size, so you will want to keep your image size consistent over the life of an image (see

 /resflash/BUILD if you forget).
 You can scale image size down without issue, but if you attempt to use a filesystem from a larger image for an upgrade, the filesystem will exceed the available space of the inactive partition, and the upgrade will fail.